onap/doc/docs/guides/onap-user/design/resource-onboarding/index.rst

                    (see `Create a Feature Group`_).

 #.
 Select the License Model in the Onboard section of the SDC.
 #.
-In the Overview click the + behind the *License Agreements*.
+In the Overview click the + sign inside the License Agreements OR Navigate to License Agreements and click on “+ Add FEATURE GROUP”

    |image7|

 #.
 On the General tab, complete required fields.
 #.
 Click *Feature Groups*.
 #.
-If not selected, click *Available Feature Groups*.
+If not selected, click Available *Feature Groups*.
-#.
-Select one or more groups and click the right arrow.
+    * Select one or more groups in the Available Feature Groups, select one or more feature groups and click on the “>” sign.
+    * Selected feature groups should now be seen under the Selected Feature Groups.
 #.
 Click *Save*.
 #.
 Return to step 6 of `Create a License Model`_ to complete the license model.